A Common Structure in PBW Bases of the Nilpotent Subalgebra of $U_q(\mathfrak{g})$ and Quantized Algebra of Functions: Representations of

-Then the following properties are valid for $\mathscr{F} = (\mathscr{F}^{abcdef}_{ijklmn})$.
+Then the following properties are valid for $\mathscr{F} = (\mathscr{F}^{abcdef}_{ijklmn})$:

-Due to (\ref{a:claw3}), $\mathscr{F}$ is the infinite direct sum of finite dimensional matrices.
-The formula for $\mathscr{F}^{abcdef}_{ijklmn}|_{q=0}$ can be deduced by the ultradiscretization (tropical form) of \cite[Th.3.1(c)]{BZ97}.
-Although a tedious algorithm can be formulated for calculating any given $\mathscr{F}^{abcdef}_{ijklmn}$ by using (\ref{a:fdef}), an explicit formula for it is yet to be constructed.
+Due to (\ref{a:claw3}), $\mathscr{F}$ is the inf\/inite direct sum of f\/inite-dimensional matrices.
+The formula for $\mathscr{F}^{abcdef}_{ijklmn}|_{q=0}$ can be deduced by the ultradiscretization (tropical form) of \cite[Theorem~3.1(c)]{BZ97}.
+Although a tedious algorithm can be formulated for calculating any given $\mathscr{F}^{abcdef}_{ijklmn}$ by using~(\ref{a:fdef}), an explicit formula for it is yet to be constructed.

-\begin{example} The following is the list of all the nonzero $\mathscr{F}^{abcdef}_{010101}$.
+\begin{example} The following is the list of all the nonzero $\mathscr{F}^{abcdef}_{010101}$:

 \end{example}